A couple of tips:

-High-protein food bank for residents in the South Fraser region, living with HIV and in need of nutritional support.
+High-protein food bank for residents in the South Fraser region, living with HIV and/or Hep C and in need of nutritional support.
 Also offers Positive Haven which offers support services for those living with HIV.

 Mobile app that lets you browse food that it is close to it's expiry date and is deeply discounted at Real Canadian Superstores.
 You can buy through the app and then pick up in store.
 Great deals but items are a day or two from expiry usually.

 12740 – 102 Ave Surrey BC

 Tuesdays at 12:30pm registration, 1pm food distribution.
 Various food items including fresh vegetables, and fruits might be available depending on what is receive as donations.
 Grocery items made available with the support and help from local Save-On-Foods store. $2 minimum donation.
 Please bring your own bag.

 71st Avenue and 137A Street, behind the Newton Arena

 Large community garden run by volunteers.
 Some free product and Sunday potluck picnics during the growing season.
 Great chance to learn about growing your own food.

 Surrey Seed Library @ the Ocean Park Library